 Think About Classroom Layout in Your Lesson Plan (Stacey)

-While this tip isn’t exactly about making the space beautiful, per se, it is about making the space engaging, and intentional.
+While this tip isn’t exactly about making a beautiful classroom, per se, it is about making the space engaging and intentional.
 When planning a lesson, ask yourself how the physical space can facilitate the goals of the lesson: Move the desks into groups for station work?
 Arrange chairs in a circle to encourage discussion?
 Put out colourful paper for note-taking?
-I find that whenever students walk into an unexpectedly re-arranged classroom, they do a double-take and are instantly intrigued: their interest has been incited; they are already engaged.
+I find that whenever students walk into an unexpectedly re-arranged classroom, they do a double-take and are instantly intrigued: their interest has been incited, and they are already engaged.

 Keep it Clean and Tidy With Student Help (Kristy)

 Keep your own broom and dustpan in your classroom.
 I often give my classroom a quick sweep if we have been doing a messy activity (interactive notebooks, anyone?) or if my students leave crumbs behind from lunch (my students eat in my classroom twice a day).
 A clean and tidy classroom looks great and does not cost a lot of money.
 I have a classroom jobs system in my classroom, and I just ask those students to tidy up the communal supplies areas to make sure things are put back in order.

 Not only do indoor plants purify the air, but they also add greenery and life to a classroom: a quick and easy way to make the space beautiful.
 Even if you have low light, a gorgeous Dieffenbachia can thrive, and I have also had success with plants such as the hardy Peace Lily and the more dramatic Calathea (and this is from someone who is notoriously incapable of keeping plants).
 If you are looking for something even more low-maintenance, a couple of succulents around the room will definitely fit the bill and create a beautiful classroom.